ilhabyrne/ilhabyrne.github.io/README.md

 # Welcome to my GitHub Pages repository

-Below I have outlined some of the first steps that are required to build a website uidng GitHub Pages and Jekyll.
+Below I have outlined some of the first steps that are required to build a website using GitHub Pages and Jekyll.

 ## Install dependencies
 1. If using a mac, install homebrew using the terminal.
 Windows users will need ubuntu to access the terminal.